Privacy for Students

 Surveillance isn’t normal–it’s spying.
 Schools that use these technologies to track and monitor students are violating their privacy.
 If you’re a student being spied on by one of these technologies, you’re right to be concerned.

-Techniques Used to Invade Your Privacy Anchor link
+Techniques Used to Invade Your Privacy anchor link

 While not all of the technologies used to surveil students have the same capabilities, these are some of the techniques that can be used to track every move you make and the data that can be gathered through these techniques.
 The types of surveillance and related filtering technologies schools are using continue to grow, so this list does not cover every type of tool or the ways they could be used.

-Types of Data That Can Be Tracked
+Types of Data That Can Be Tracked anchor link

 - Location Data: Tracking students’ location using their device’s GPS coordinates, Wi-Fi connections, and contactless chips in bus passes/ID cards, potentially both on and off school property.
 Schools have used this data for automated attendance tracking and management, including for class tardiness and school bus riding, and assigning consequences such as detention.